Blog

 FOLLOWING THE MONEY

 While De Grisogono does not have the name recognition value of a Cartier or Tiffany, it was well known to many of the world’s A-listers.
-Its annual party at the Cannes film festival, where celebrities got to wear the diamond necklaces the company produces, among them Selma Hayek, Naomi Campbell, Sharon Stone, Rihanna and Natalie Portman, was always a high-profile affair.
+Its annual party at the Cannes film festival, where celebrities got to wear the black diamonds necklaces the company produces, among them Selma Hayek, Naomi Campbell, Sharon Stone, Rihanna and Natalie Portman, was always a high-profile affair.

 In 2012, Dos Santos and Dokolo acquired a stake in the company, forming a Maltese-based corporation and subsidiary to manage the deal.